ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ## BNO055
 ### Calibration:
-**Calibration is done internally on startup and adapts on runtime.** You can print calibration status, numbers between 0-3 are calibration levels.
+**Calibration is done internally on startup and adapts on runtime.** You can print calibration status, numbers between 0-3 are calibration grades.

 ### Angles:
 Reading quaternions is recommended by manufacturer.
 Later you can convert them to euler angles.